Religion in Kenya: Islam

 Islam is the religion of 10.91% of the population.
 Most Muslims in Kenya are Sunni, mostly of the Shafii school of Islamic law.
 Approximately 8% are non-denominational Muslims, 7% identify themselves as Shia and about 4% identify themselves as Ahmadi Muslims, as well as a small proportion of Ibadism practitioners.
 Muslims are concentrated mainly in the Coastal and North Eastern Regions.
 Nairobi has several mosques and a notable Muslim population.
-There are large and historically significant populations of Swahili Muslims on the coast (most notably in Mombasa, Lamu and Malindi), in the Western Provinces, and smaller numbers of Arab and South Asian Muslims.
+There are large and historically significant populations of Somali and Swahili Muslims on the coast (most notably in Mombasa, Lamu and Malindi), in the Western Provinces, and smaller numbers of Arab and South Asian Muslims.

 Religious Shari'ah courts, called Kadhi courts, are given jurisdiction over certain civil matters such as divorce and inheritance under the constitution of Kenya.
 Muslims have complained that they are targeted and discriminated against by the government, particularly since the 1998 United States embassy bombings in Nairobi and elsewhere.